AustenLamacraft/audio-mps/README.md

 It defines our RNN model and contains other methods, to sample from the trained model for example.

-* training.py

-It loads the training data, and runs the training.

 * training_estimators.py

 It loads the training data, and runs the training.
 A custom estimator is used.